ethereum/c-kzg-4844/bindings/node.js/README.md

  * ".txt" extension.
  *
  * Uses user provided location first.
 If one is not provided then defaults to
- * the official Ethereum mainnet setup from the kzg ceremony.
+ * the official Ethereum mainnet setup from the KZG ceremony.
 Should only be
- * used for cases where the Ethereum official mainnet kzg setup is acceptable.
+ * used for cases where the Ethereum official mainnet KZG setup is acceptable.
  *
  * @param {string | undefined} filePath - .txt/.json file with setup configuration
- * @default - If no string is passed the default trusted setup from the Ethereum kzg ceremony is used *
+ * @default - If no string is passed the default trusted setup from the Ethereum KZG ceremony is used *
  * @throws {TypeError} - Non-String input
  * @throws {Error} - For all other errors.
 See error message for more info